Maria Cristina Garcia

-Maria Cristina Garcia is an American historian, currently the Howard A. Newman Professor of American Studies at Cornell University.
+Maria Cristina Garcia (born 1960) is an American historian, currently the Howard A. Newman Professor of American Studies at Cornell University.
 Her work focuses on the history of displaced and mobile populations in the Americas.

 Garcia received her B.A. from Georgetown University and her Ph.D. from the University of Texas at Austin.
 She is a fellow of the American Academy of Arts and Sciences and the Society of American Historians.
 She is a recipient of a 2016 Andrew Carnegie Fellowship, the 2010 Cornell Stephen and Margery Russell Teaching Award, the 2016 Kendall S. Carpenter Memorial Advising Award, and the President's and Provost's Award for Excellence in research, Teaching, and Service in Diversity.

 She is also a former fellow of the Woodrow Wilson International Center for Scholars in Washington, D.C. and a past president of the Immigration and Ethnic History Society (2015-2018).

 Havana USA (1996)

 Garcia is the author of Havana USA: Cuban Exiles and Cuban Americans in South Florida (University of California Press), which examines the federal policies precipitating the post-revolutionary migration of Cubans to the United States, as well as the Cuban American community's emergence as an important political lobby and entrepreneurial business community.
 The text details Cuban influence on foreign policy and electoral outcomes, how they reshaped the cultural landscape of the Southern United States, and redefined American assimilation in the 20th century.